MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/python/kusto-python-client-library.md

 ---
 # Kusto Python SDK

-The Kusto *Kusto Python Client* library lets you query your cluster using Python.
+The Kusto Python Client library lets you query your cluster using Python.
 The library is Python 2.x/3.x compatible.
 It supports all data types using the Python DB API interface.

 You can use the library, for example, from [Jupyter Notebooks](https://jupyter.org/) that are attached to Spark clusters,